 Believe it or not, even the smallest promises of rewards to yourself will keep you going when all else fails.
 I think the size of your reward to yourself depends entirely on your own personality.

-I’ve rewarded myself with a new book, while I’ve know other goal setters to promise themself a brand new recumbent bike for home use.
+I’ve rewarded myself with a new book, while I’ve known other goal-setters to promise themselves a brand new recumbent bike for home use.

 The 2 most important thing about using rewards for motivation is to do them like your goals.
 Write it down, or even better, pin a picture of it to the refrigerator door.
 You want to get yourself to visualizing the reward in your mind while you’re exercising.